e2ebridge/e2e-transaction-logger/README.md

 #### ProcessLogger.processValueString(processName, processId,  key, value)

-Trace a value in a String type.
+Trace a value of a String type.

 __Arguments__